Rofecoxib: Possible return to market

 In November 2017, Massachusetts-based Tremeau Pharmaceuticals announced its plan to return rofecoxib (TRM-201) to market as a treatment for hemophilic arthropathy (HA).
 Tremeau announced that the FDA had granted an orphan designation for TRM-201 (rofecoxib) for the treatment of HA, and that they had received FDA feedback on their development plan.
 HA is a degenerative joint disease caused by recurrent intra-articular bleeding.
 It is the largest cause of morbidity in patients with hemophilia and has no currently approved treatment options in the United States.
 Traditional NSAIDs are avoided in this population due to their effects on platelet aggregation and risk of gastrointestinal ulcers, and high potency opioids are the current standard of care in treating HA.

 In March 2019 Tremeau announced that they had hired as chief development officer a former Merck employee who had been a product development team leader and also was responsible for executive oversight for numerous clinical trials for the COX-2 inhibitor VIOXX (rofecoxib).
-Tremeau also announced an upcoming clinical trial for rofecoxib and were seeking investigators.
+Tremeau also announced an upcoming clinical trial for rofecoxib and that they were seeking investigators.

 On February 15, 2022, California-based BriOri Biotech announced that it had been issued a patent covering topical formulations of rofecoxib.